The unforgettable road to Sonora Pass in California

 Sonora Pass is a high mountain pass at an elevation of 2.939m (9,642ft) above the sea level, located on the boundary of Mono, Tuolumne and Alpine counties, in the U.S. state of California.
 It's one of the highest roads of California.

 How long is Sonora Pass in California?

-The road to the summit is totally paved.
+Tucked away in the east central portion of California, the road to the summit is totally paved.
 It’s called California State Route 108.
 The road is 47km (29.5 miles) long running west-east from Dardanelle (in Tuolumne County) to Sonora Junction (in Mono County).
 This road is popular due to its scenic beauty, but it is also somewhat dangerous with sharp turns and blind spots.

 Is Sonora Pass dangerous?

 The pass is narrow and steep in spots.
 The highway over the pass is extremely steep: it features an 8% of average gradient hitting a 26% of maximum gradient through some of the ramps, between Kennedy Meadows on the west side and Leavitt Meadows on the east.
 The winding road turns so sharply in places that you’ll see cars almost stop going around corners.
 The route is not recommended for vehicles or vehicle combinations that are unusually wide, heavy or long.